sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Leading Open Source Projects on Wednesday!
+### IDEAS-ECP Webinar on Migrating to Heterogeneous Computing on October 13

 The next webinar in the
 [Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/)